Neural processing unit

-A neural processing unit (NPU), also known as AI accelerator or deep learning processor, is a class of specialized hardware accelerator or computer system designed to accelerate artificial intelligence (AI) and machine learning applications, including artificial neural networks and computer vision.
+A neural processing unit (NPU), also known as an AI accelerator or deep learning processor, is a class of specialized hardware accelerator or computer system designed to accelerate artificial intelligence and machine learning applications, including artificial neural networks and computer vision.
+NPU can be standalone, a part of a central processing unit (CPU) or a part of a graphics processing unit (GPU).

+History

+An early use of the term neural processing unit (NPU) to refer to a dedicated neural-network accelerator appeared in the 2012 paper Neural Acceleration for General-Purpose Approximate Programs, which described an NPU architecture for accelerating approximate programs.

 Use

-Their purpose is either to efficiently execute already trained AI models (inference) or to train AI models.
-Their applications include algorithms for robotics, Internet of things, and data-intensive or sensor-driven tasks.
+NPU's purpose is either to efficiently execute already trained AI models like large language models (LLMs) for inference, or to train AI models.
+NPUs can be more efficient in terms of speed or power consumption.

+NPU applications include algorithms for robotics, Internet of things, and data-intensive or sensor-driven tasks.
 They are often manycore or spatial designs and focus on low-precision arithmetic, novel dataflow architectures, or in-memory computing capability.
-As of 2024, a typical datacenter-grade AI integrated circuit chip, the H100 GPU, contains tens of billions of MOSFETs.
+As of 2024, a widely used datacenter-grade AI integrated circuit chip, the Nvidia H100 GPU, contains tens of billions of metal–oxide–semiconductor field-effect transistors (MOSFETs).

 Consumer devices

-AI accelerators are used in mobile devices such as Apple iPhones, AMD AI engines in Versal and NPUs, Huawei, and Google Pixel smartphones, and seen in many Apple silicon, Qualcomm, Samsung, and Google Tensor smartphone processors.
+AI accelerators are used in Apple silicon, Qualcomm, Samsung, Huawei, and Google Tensor smartphone processors.
+When used as part of a GPU for graphics rendering, they can significantly reduce resource use by allowing the traditional parts of the GPU to render a scene at a much lower resolution and frame rate (e.g., 540p at 30 frames per second (fps)) and then using a pre-trained AI model on the NPU to turn that base imagery into smoother and higher resolution output (e.g., 2160p at 240 fps) in real-time.

+Vision processing units are accelerators specialized for machine vision algorithms such as convolutional neural networks (CNN) and scale-invariant feature transform (SIFT).
+They are used in devices that need to keep track of objects visually such as augmented reality (AR) headsets and drones.

-It is more recently (circa 2022) added to computer processors from Intel, AMD, and Apple silicon.
+It is more recently (circa 2017) added to processors from Apple and (circa 2022) to processors from Intel and AMD.
 All models of Intel Meteor Lake processors have a built-in versatile processor unit (VPU) for accelerating inference for computer vision and deep learning.

 On consumer devices, the NPU is intended to be small, power-efficient, but reasonably fast when used to run small models.
 To do this they are designed to support low-bitwidth operations using data types such as INT4, INT8, FP8, and FP16.
-A common metric is trillions of operations per second (TOPS), though this metric alone does not quantify which kind of operations are being performed.
+A common metric is trillions of operations per second (TOPS).
+Although TOPS does not explicitly specify the kind of operations, it is typically INT8 additions and multiplications.